India to add 56.6 mtpa of crude oil refining capacity by 2030

 India, the world’s fourth largest refiner, will add as much as 56.6 million tonnes per annum (mtpa) of crude oil refining capacity in the next seven years of which 84 per cent will be through brownfield expansion.

-At present, the world’s third largest crude oil consumer has a cumulative refining capacity of almost 254 mtpa, or a little over 5 million barrels per day (mb/d).
+At present, the world’s third largest crude oil consumer has a cumulative refining capacity of almost 254 mtpa, or a little over five million barrels per day (mb/d).

-According to the Ministry of Petroleum and Natural Gas (MoPNG), India will add 9 mtpa of refining capacity through greenfield expansion.
+According to the Ministry of Petroleum and Natural Gas (MoPNG), India will add nine mtpa of refining capacity through greenfield expansion.

 Between 2014-2023, India added a total of 38.9 mtpa of refining capacity, of which 39 per cent was greenfield and the remaining 61 per cent was brownfield, while during 2010-14, it added 29.7 mTPA capacity through brownfield expansion.